Tutus… Tippy toes… Elegance… Beauty… Princess… Skinny… Athlete… Flexibility… Strength…

 ✓Stay in stretch for at least 30 seconds

 ✓Try to increase stretch during the 30 seconds

 ✓If it’s not too late, start at a young age

-In a lot of cases, the more flexibility one has the more strength the body needs to compensate.
-In dance, and I am sure in all other sports, it is so much more important to do a movement correctly using the right muscles that to sacrifice than just to get the leg higher, for example.
+In a lot of cases, the more flexibility an individual has, the more strength the body needs to compensate.
+In dance, and I am sure in all other sports, it is so much more important to do a movement correctly using the right muscles than to sacrifice just to get the leg higher, for example.
 We are often told in training to work with the legs a little lower in order to be better placed with the hips and to strengthen the correct muscles which will, therefore, eventually help increase the height.
 It is also much healthier in the long run.

-So, that is my opinion on flexibility.
+So, these are my thoughts on flexibility.
 I am sure many would disagree and maybe the reason I think this way is because I am not naturally loose.
-Like I said, I would love to have a body without limits but I am not so lucky and I have to work with what I have, we all do.
+Like I said, I would love to have a body without limits, but I am not so lucky and I have to work with what I have, we all do.

 If there are any specific areas of the body anyone would like more information on or exercises for please contact me.
 Always happy to help.